The two workshops in collaboration with NUS Society and WINGS had just been completed in March:

 Don’t let yesterday consumes too much of today.

-4) My life Stories
+4) My Life Stories

 Some said life is like a canvas; how would you describe yours?

 Everyone has their life stories.
-However, in modern city-living, we often complain that in our haste, we did not get to write down our thoughts and record our stories.
+However, in modern city living, we often complain that in our haste, we did not get to write down our thoughts and record our stories.
 Some said they will wait till they retire to work on it.
-By creating collage and electronic scrapbook, the activity helps us to slow down and deliberate over what is worth recording.
+By creating a collage and electronic scrapbook, the activity helps us to slow down and deliberate over what is worth recording.
 As we go about sorting out what we had and deciding on the content, it actually helps us to rediscover, recollect and reflect.
 One learner spoke about she liked to work on ‘My story in His story’.
 Another lady planned to work on the mother-in-law’s story as a gift for her 80th birthday.
 Everyone has a life story worth celebrating.

 In summary, act now if you find the above motivates and resonates with you.
-Start a journal leveraging on the concept and tools of electronic scrapbook.
+Start a journal leveraging the concept and tools of electronic scrapbooks.
 Take comfort that you will develop this bit by bit.
 What you are doing is planting a seed today so that it will grow into a tree for enjoyment by you and your loved ones in years to come.